Marioalexsan/AtlyssMods/AutoSaver/_Thunderstore/README.md

   - `ATLYSS/Marioalexsan_AutoSaver/ItemBank/_latest/itemBank_1` -> `ATLYSS_Data/profileCollections/atl_itemBank_01` (overwriting previous corrupt file if needed)
   - `ATLYSS/Marioalexsan_AutoSaver/ItemBank/_latest/itemBank_2` -> `ATLYSS_Data/profileCollections/atl_itemBank_02` (overwriting previous corrupt file if needed)

+In addition to the `_latest` save files that are saved on any game version, the mod will also save `_latest_version` save files for each game version you play on, allowing you to restore to an older version if needed.

 # Mod Compatibility

 This mod version targets ATLYSS v1.6.2b.
 It also has experimental support for the public test branch (version 2.0.5d).